 In 1923 H.A.L.
 Rudd, writing in “Baily’s Magazine”, forecast that Rackets would lose many players to Squash with the arrival of the first English Amateur Championships.
 He was concerned at this prospect as he considered Rackets to be a “manlier” game; Squash afforded a good “sweat” but did not demand the same skill as Rackets, in his opinion.
 Rudd’s forecast proved to be only too correct as Squash grew rapidly and soon left its parent sport far behind in popularity.
 Continue reading “Squash Tournament at Low Wood Bay”→

 The countdown has started for the largest European open water swimming event when 10,000 people will be taking to the waters of Lake Windermere during the Great North Swim between 14th and 16th June.
 The Great North Swim is the flagship event in Great Swim Series and in four years has grown from 3,000 swimmers in one day to around 10,000 swimmers taking part over three days.

-So far this year we have had many sporting highlights right here on our doorstep on Lake Windermere.
+So far this year we have had many sporting highlights right here on our doorstep on Lake Windermere near our Lake District Hotels.
 This is a short 30 second video to show some of our local highlights in this Summer of Sports.